kyunginlee/04-Code-Quiz/README/README.md

 The save score function requires a fix / refactor, the ul tag in the highscores.html is not populating the score saved as per the highscores.js

+There is also a split second where - when the timercount is < 0, it shows the negative number (eg.-2) before directing user to the save score page as the quiz is over because time has run out.
+Ideally it should not show the negative timecount at all.

 ![Alt Text](./issues.gif)
 ## Resources
 * How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial https://www.youtube.com/watch?v=f4fB9Xg2JEY